 • A completed online GS Funding Application Form

-• If applicant is not a PI (Principal Investigator), the application must be accompanied by a supporting statement from their supervisor or head of department, which should be uploaded via the online application form before the deadline.
+• If the applicant is not a PI (Principal Investigator), the application must be accompanied by a supporting statement from a sponsor, i.e. supervisor, research group leader or head of department who should also be a member of the Genetics Society.
+This statement should be uploaded via the online application form before the deadline to include their Genetics Society membership number.

 The Genetics Society aims to notify the decision within one month of application deadlines.
 However, applicants are advised to submit applications at the earliest opportunity, and at least 3 months in advance of the start date of training.
 We regret that feedback on unsuccessful applications is not available.